Why analytical thinking is important:

 Intuitive decision making – Comfortable making decisions on their feet, without having to study a situation or requiring logical observations to look at.

-Seeing potential problems – Integrate “now” events into futuristic structures and decide what potential problems might arise.
-This requires a very flexible perspective.
+Seeing potential problems – Integrate “now” events into futuristic structures and decide what possible issues might arise.
+This questioning requires a very flexible perspective.

-Theoretical problem solving – Identify future problems and formulate the right steps which would be needed to correct them.
+Theoretical problem solving – Identify future issues and formulate the right steps which would be needed to correct them.
 They are comfortable enough with their ability to take action on these decisions.